rcon1012/front-end-engineer-evaluation/README.md

 ## When you are finished
-Once you've completed your code, create a merge request for your branch and we will review your code.
-If you have any other questions, feel free to reach out to Chad: chad.moyer@treatspace.com
+Once you've completed your code, email Chad (chad.moyer@treatspace.com) with a link to your repo to fork and review your code.
+If you have any questions regarding the project or if something was unclear, feel free to reach out and we'll get back to you as soon as we can!

 We look forward to talking with you!